 *As of the 2013-2014 award year, graduate students are no longer allowed to borrow Subsidized Stafford Loans.

 In some instances, SNHU is required by federal and state regulations to review financial aid applications through the process of verification.
 One Stop reserves the right to request verification of any data submitted by applicants or the parents of applicants (if applicable).
 Failure to submit requested documents in a timely manner may result in a delay or cancellation of a financial aid award.
 If during the process, data is found to be incorrect; the data may be corrected and the award revised.
-If a student is found to have knowingly submitted falsified or intentionally misleading information, SNHU shall reserve the right to (1) refuse to award financial aid or (2) to cancel all aid that has previously been awarded, with all fraudulent information forwarded to the Office of Inspector General for further investigation.
+If a student is found to have knowingly submitted falsified or intentionally misleading information, SNHU shall reserve the right to (1) refuse to award financial aid, (2) to cancel all aid that has previously been awarded, and/or (3) to dismiss the offending student from the University.
+Additionally, at the discretion of the Director of Financial Aid, all fraudulent information shall be forwarded to the Office of Inspector General for further investigation.

 Credit Balances and Refunds